February 26, 2019

 Bauhaus also became the cornerstone of the modern Scandinavian design movement that emerged in Denmark, Norway and Sweden in the 1950s.
 Scandinavian countries, along with Finland and Iceland, were quick to embrace the design philosophy of Bauhaus and make it their own because the love for local materials and functional forms was already embedded in their culture.

-As I stated earlier, we are big fans of simple, clean cut imagery ... ‘less is more’ features highly in our design techniques.
+As I stated earlier, here at Inkabilly, we are big fans of simple, clean cut imagery ... ‘less is more’ features highly in our design techniques.
 A design will often start out with many ideas buzzing across the page and we slowly reduce it down to the bare minimum for maximum impact.
-I personally have never been one for fussy, over-intricate or busy visuals and find something quite calming in simple, classic shapes and limited colour palettes.
+I personally have never been one for fussy, over-intricate or busy visuals and find something quite calming in simple, classic shapes.

-I am often perplexed and amazed at the way a simple shape or a combination of colours can evoke a visceral reaction in me … an emotional response that words cannot describe.
+I am often amazed at the way a simple shape or a combination of colours can evoke a visceral reaction in me … an emotional response that words cannot describe.

 In our designs, we try to evoke this world of excitement and enjoyment, producing products as a way of filling our lives with joyous colour responses and happiness through colour and pattern.
 And in this we give a huge nod to Bauhaus and Mid Century style.
 We refer back to these movements constantly as a way to produce strong, bold and emotionally charged products.
 Bauhaus will forever be the cornerstone of so many designers.

 As a specific celebration of Bauhaus we decided to dedicate a tableware collection to the movement.
 You can browse this collection here.
-And explore our store to see how Bauhaus has influenced us in general.
+And explore our store to see how Bauhaus has influenced us in general across many of our collections.
 If you have any comments, please feel free to comment on this blog or even drop us a line!

 Shop Bauhaus Tableware by Inkabilly